fkromer/hypothesis-ros/CONTRIBUTING.md

 ### Contributing code

-If you have improvements to `rospbt`, send your pull requests!
+If you have improvements to `hypothesis-ros`, send your pull requests!
 For those just getting started, Github has a
 [howto "using pull requests"](https://help.github.com/articles/using-pull-requests/).